thibaut-neoledge/azure-docs.fr-fr/articles/marketplace-publishing/marketplace-publishing-solution-template-creation-prerequisites.md

 <properties
-   pageTitle="Conditions techniques préalables à la création d'un modèle de solution pour Azure Marketplace | Microsoft Azure" description="Identifier la configuration requise pour la création d'un modèle de solution à déployer et à vendre sur Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Technical prerequisites for creating a solution template for the Marketplace | Microsoft Azure" description="Understand the requirements for creating a solution template to deploy and sell on the Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"